samxgchen/data_profiling_tool/README.md

 # data_profiling_tool
-Function to profile data and identify patterns
+Function to profile data by identifying patterns in string data